Anna Cristoni-Apel, PGDip Couns C&YP, Dip Couns, MBACP

 As a qualified and experienced counsellor, I offer a safe and confidential space where clients can process difficulties and explore feelings without being judged.
-My aim is to provide a therapeutic experience through warmth, sensitivity and acceptance, where individuals can feel valued and listened to.
+My aim is to provide a therapeutic experience where people can feel valued and listened to.
 I offer face ot face as well as online and telephone sessions; concessions are available for keyworkers.

 Counselling is not only a space to talk, sometimes it’s easier to express ourselves through art and creativity; in my practice there is a wide variety of materials, and different therapeutic techniques can be used – art, music, puppetry, sand tray…